ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 ### ThreadPoolExecutor Example

 This example shows how to use a simple ThreadPoolExecutor to perform 100 asynchronous tasks.
-The snippets below contain an Activity class and a Layout file that illustrate a simple android app that will help us visually compare thread pool performance against a single thread’s.
+The snippets below contain an Activity class and a Layout file that illustrate a simple android app that will help us visually compare thread pool performance against a single thread’s performance.
 In order to see the performance difference, you will have to build and run the code.

 Feel free to include the full snippets in your android project.